Frequently Asked Questions

 Stiles Law was founded in 1996.
 Mark Stiles has provided legal services to thousands of clients in various fields for over twenty years.

-I’m Selling my house, should I retain an attorney?
+I’m selling my house, should I retain an attorney?

 Yes.
 Real estate conveyancing is a highly technical field that requires expertise.
-During seller representation, an attorney will help to protect your interests in negotiation of the Purchase and Sale Agreement as well as making sure that all necessary documents are prepared, including the deed which conveys your interest in the property to the Buyer.
+During seller representation, an attorney will help to protect your interests in the negotiation of the Purchase and Sale Agreement as well as making sure that all necessary documents are prepared, including the deed which conveys your interest in the property to the buyer.
 Doing it yourself represents false economy and opens the seller to potential, unnecessary liability.
 Further, as part of our services to each of our clients, we offer to attend the closing on their behalf under a written power of attorney.
 This saves our clients the hassle of attending and signing documents at closing.

-I’m Buying a house, should I retain an attorney?
+I’m buying a house, should I retain an attorney?

 Are there special issues to keep in mind because I am buying a condominium unit?

 A condominium unit requires consideration in addition to those applicable to buying a single family house.
 One unique attribute of owning a condominium unit is the fact that common spaces and structure are owned in common by each of the other unit owners.
 A condominium is created by a Master Deed which establishes the units and common area on the premises.
 A trust is established which dictates how trustees are chosen and how the condominium’s affairs will be handled.
-Further, the trustees will establish bylaws which can restrict the unit owner’s use of their unit from issues ranging from which types of pets they can keep or the volume at which they can listen to music.
+Further, the trustees will establish bylaws which can restrict the unit owner’s use of their unit from issues ranging from which types of pets they can keep to the volume at which they can listen to music.
 Condominiums operate with a budget and require specialized insurance.
-A review of these documents and information by an experienced attorney is critical to protecting a Buyer’s interests.
+A review of these documents and information by an experienced attorney is critical to protecting a buyer’s interests.